Friday, January 21 at 7:00pm

-An inspiring evening of music, murals, and conversation addressing gender, identity, and representation will feature an explosive performance by San Francisco rapper and activist Rocky Rivera.
-Following the performance, Rivera will join acclaimed Los Angeles–based artist and educator Audrey Chan and USC professor and poet Adrian De Leon (moderator) for an uplifting conversation about social justice, feminism, and using art to empower diasporic communities.
+Join explosive San Francisco rapper and activist Rocky Rivera, acclaimed Los Angeles–based artist and educator Audrey Chan, and USC professor and poet Adrian De Leon (moderator) for an uplifting conversation about social justice, feminism, and using art to empower diasporic communities.
+This inspiring discussion will be followed by a Q&A with the audience and a live performance by Rivera.

 Audrey Chan is a Los Angeles–based artist, illustrator, and educator.
 Her research-based projects use drawing, painting, public art, and video to challenge dominant historical narratives through allegories of power, place, and identity.
 She was commissioned by LA Metro to create a large-scale public artwork for the future Little Tokyo/Arts District Metro Station, opening in 2022.
 She was a Visiting Artist Faculty in the Program in Art at California Institute of the Arts and the inaugural Artist-in-Residence at the ACLU of Southern California.